yangke-release/chucky-ng/README.md

     * Use the combination of source/sink as the key feature to find candidate neighborhood.
     * Use the union of the tainted condition features as the condition embedding feature.
     * Refactor the job generation.
+4. Add a report module to show the detail report.

 For more information or bug report please do not hesitate to contact me.
 Ke Yang(123yangke321@sina.com)